 [P3948L27]

-If an RU is intended for an AP (i.e., the TXVECTOR parameter UPLINK_FLAG is 1), then the parameter STA_ID contains only one element that is set to the 11 LSBs of the AID of the non-AP STA transmitting the PPDU.NOTE—A non-AP STA can transmit (#2318)a UL HE MU PPDU to help the AP identify the transmitter of a failed PPDU so that the AP can allocate resources for that non-AP STA in a later TXOP.
+If an RU is intended for an AP (i.e., the TXVECTOR parameter UPLINK_FLAG is 1), then the parameter STA_ID contains one element that is set to the 11 LSBs of the AID of the non-AP STA transmitting the PPDU.
+If the parameter STA_ID has more than one element, then all other elements are set to 2046(#4409).

+NOTE 1 —When the UL HE MU PPDU is a 20 MHz HE MU PPDU with just a 106-tone RU, the parameter STA_ID contains two or more elements, one for the RU allocated to the AP and the others for unallocated RUs (see Table 27-26—RU Allocation subfield)(#4409).

+NOTE 2—A non-AP STA can transmit (#2318)a UL HE MU PPDU to help the AP identify the transmitter of a failed PPDU so that the AP can allocate resources for that non-AP STA in a later TXOP.
 All unassociated STAs share the same parameter STA_ID value (i.e., 2045), which does not uniquely identify the transmitter.
 Therefore an unassociated STA is not allowed to transmit (#2318)a UL HE MU PPDU.